flashcordon/big-history/Galaxies.md

 ## La formation et l'évolution des galaxies

+- When we look at very distant galaxies, we see a completely different picture.
+Many of these galaxies tend to be small and clumpy, often with a lot of star formation occurring in the massive knots.
+The question of how these clumpy galaxies evolve and develop structure over time is a big open question in astronomy, and JWST will help astronomers to learn more.
+- We now know that extremely large black holes live at the centers of most galaxies but what is the nature of the relationship between the black holes and the galaxy that hosts them?
+There is also more to understand about the mechanisms that cause star formation-- whether it happens internal to a galaxy or because of an interaction with another galaxy or merger.
+-  By studying some of the earliest galaxies and comparing them to today's galaxies we may be able to understand their growth and evolution.
+Webb will also allow scientists to gather data on the types of stars that existed in these very early galaxies.
+Follow-up observations using spectroscopy of hundreds or thousands of galaxies will help researchers understand how elements heavier than hydrogen were formed and built up as galaxy formation proceeded through the ages.
+These studies will also reveal details about merging galaxies and shed light on the process of galaxy formation itself.
+-  Computer models that scientists have made to understand galaxy formation indicate that galaxies are created when dark matter merges and clumps together.
+Dark matter is an invisible form of matter whose total mass in the universe is roughly five times that of "normal" matter (i.e., atoms).
+It can be thought of as the scaffolding of the universe.
+The visible matter we see collects inside this scaffolding in the form of stars and galaxies.
+The way dark matter "clumps" together is that small objects form first, and are drawn together to form larger ones.

 ## La naissance des étoiles et des disques protoplanétaires

 - The JWST Birth of Stars and Protoplanetary Systems theme goal is to unravel the birth and early evolution of stars, from infall on to dust-enshrouded protostars, to the genesis of planetary systems.
 JWST is uniquely primed to solve these mysteries given the combination of its high resolution observing modes, imaging, spectroscopy, and coronographic capabilities, and superb near and mid-IR sensitivity.